Trump says he's struck a "massive" trade deal with Japan, calling for 15% tariffs

 President Trump said Tuesday he has struck a "massive" trade deal with Japan that calls for 15% tariffs on goods the U.S. imports from the country.

 The president wrote on Truth Social that, as part of the agreement, Japan will invest $550 billion into the U.S., "which will receive 90% of the Profits."
 He also said Japan will "open their Country to Trade including Cars and Trucks, Rice and certain other Agricultural Products."
-The 15% tariff rate floated by Mr. Trump is somewhat lower than the 25% that he proposed earlier this month.
+The 15% tariff rate floated by Mr. Trump is somewhat lower than the 25% that he proposed earlier this month, or the 24% duties that were proposed on "Liberation Day" in early April.

+"They had their top people here, and we worked on it long and hard, and it's a great deal for everybody," Mr. Trump said of the negotiations with Japan, addressing GOP lawmakers Tuesday night during a White House reception.

 The Japanese government has not commented publicly on the reported deal.
 CBS News has reached out to the Japanese Embassy in Washington, D.C., for comment.